rietho/blogdown_website/content/blog/2021-12-26-about-the-gap-the-mind-blog/index.md

 There are 6 great reasons why the name of this blog is "Gap the Mind".
 These relate to the topics I wanna write about, but they are also pragmatic.
 And, to be honest, some of the reasons occurred to me after I found the name.

 1. **This blog is about gaps and the mind**<br>
   The topics I wanna write about are all, at least in the wider sense, about gaps and the mind.
 But to summarise it here: Gaps to bridge are everywhere.
-And in today’s world we like to use our mind to solve pretty much every problem, even if our mind might not be the right tool for the problem.
+And in today’s world, we like to use our minds to solve pretty much every problem, even if our mind might not be the right tool for the problem.

 2. **The name originates from "Mind the Gap"** -- surprise :astonished: --, **but often things are upside down**<br>
   “Mind the Gap” refers to many things.
 There are literal gaps in the physical world like in the underground and also mental gaps, often between what somebody means and what others understand.
 Ideally, we wanna mind these gaps.
 In any way, it is important to be at least aware of them and ideally not fall into them.
 At the same time, things are often mixed up.
-  Lets say a person named Gary is misunderstood by his friend and argues that it’s the fault of his friend.
+  Let's say a person named Gary is misunderstood by his friend and argues that it’s the fault of his friend.
 Seems like an understanding gap.
 Garry thinks his friend did understand his words in a “wrong” way.
 And Gary’s friend might say that Gary said the “wrong” words.

 3. **Mind the Gap” is used very often already.**<br>
   Originally I thought about naming the blog "Mind the Gap".
 But too many blogs and sites use this name already.
 So, I simply needed something else.

 4. **Mindfulness**<br>
   Early 2021, I started getting interested in [Mindfulness](https://en.wikipedia.org/wiki/Mindfulness).
-One way, I like to think of Mindfulness as a training of my mind and brain helping me to be mindful where needed.
+One way, I like to think of Mindfulness as training of my mind and brain helping me to be mindful where needed.
 Obviously, we wanna be mindful of gaps that we don’t want to miss.
 But Mindfulness is actually about using more than just your mind.
 It’s about using your senses and being aware of emotions and feelings as they arise.
 In some sense, Mindfulness is not at all about minding gaps.
 Here, I’m referring to gaps in the sense of the difference between where we are and where we wanna be.
 Mindfulness is more about being aware of where we are right now.

 5. **Gap the mind**<br>
   I'd like to define "gap the mind" for me as "bridge the gap from the mind".
 So, a gap to bridge from the mind to something else.
 And there are many gaps between our minds and other things.
 For example between the mind and our emotions, our actions, our words, other peoples perception, how much we get done and so on.
 In the next section, I write more about examples from the specific domains I wanna blog about.